 Even so, keeping away from the “triangle of death” from now on is advisable.
 Your best bet, always, is to leave the zit alone to heal.
 Dr. Sandra Lee – aka Dr. Pimple Popper – believes that skincare is science not magic, and subsequently recommends her SLMB Skincare pimple patches to reduce the temptation of picking a new born spot.
 Although there are numerous brands, shapes and colours your can choose from when picking your "patch", NOT YOUR SPOT!

 Picking at your blemishes can spread infection and, ultimately, worsen your acne.
-Clearly, a hands-off policy is the best choice when it comes to your skin, but honestly, we understand that zits are annoying enough that we just want to get rid of them fast, if this is your choice that at least extract the blemish safely.
+Clearly, a hands-off policy is the best choice when it comes to your skin, but honestly, we understand that zits are annoying enough that we just want to get rid of them fast, if this is your choice then at least extract the blemish safely.
+Follow Sarah Palmyra's spot flattening tutorial.

-Don't use your fingernails or another hard object, don't force the zit to drain, and never squeeze a deep pimple or one that hasn't come to a white or yellow "head."
-Now here is how to pop safety...
+If you feel hacking is your only option, don't use your fingernails or another hard object, don't force the zit to drain, and never squeeze a deep pimple or one that hasn't come to a white or yellow "head".
 Gently pull the surrounding skin away from the pimple, and push down with light pressure—don't press down on the middle white/black part—the central white core or black core should drain out easily, if not, leave it alone.
-It's not ready.
+It's not ready!

 Mario Badescu Drying Lotion is a winner for overnight spot reducing success.
 Made with a blend of Calamine and Salicylic Acid, this product helps to soothe and clear up pimples, blemishes and whiteheads overnight without irritating the surrounding skin.
 Suitable for even the most sensitive skin types, this skincare must-have is super gentle and effortless to apply.
 Check this link out for 13 powerful home remedies for acne.